ruby-grape/grape/README.md

 end
 ```

-The `:values` option can also be supplied with a `Proc` to be evalutated at runtime.
+The `:values` option can also be supplied with a `Proc` to be evalutated at runtime for each request.
 For example, given a status
 model you may want to restrict by hashtags that you have previously defined in the `HashTag` model.

 ```ruby